Qala-Dev/course-materials/projects.md

 ## Mini design document

-When you've chosen your next project, we'll ask for a mini design document from you.
-This document only wants to be about a page or less, and should contain your thoughts on the following:
+The first step is to create a design document that describes your project and approach.
+The goal of this document is to:
+- think critically about what your application needs to do and what you'll need to achieve your goals
+- ensure the scope is neither too broad nor too narrow
+- enable early feedback to prevent spending too much time on an approach that may not be optimal

+The design document should contain:
 1. A basic outline of the project
-1. Chosen language/framework & any libraries you intend to use
-1. Your high-level general approach
-    * what you will build first
-    * what you will add later
+1. Goals and non-goals.
+Define both what's in-, as well as out of scope.
+1. Architecture:
+  1. Components: the building blocks of your application, and which technologies you'll use (e.g. Rust backend and Vue.js frontend)
+  1. Interface: which API endpoints, CLI commands or frontend views are required?
+  1. Code structure: high-level organization of folders, files, classes
+  1. Dependencies: (bitcoind/LND) RPC functions, libraries, ...
+1. Introspection: what are the most difficult or risky parts of the project, based on your own assessment of available skills?
-1. What milestone you need to reach to consider the project have achieved minimum viable product (MVP) state
+1. What milestone you need to reach to consider the project have achieved Minimum Viable Product (MVP) state

+**Ensure to maximize your time being able to work on Bitcoin/LN related tasks.
+Non-critical general software engineering work should be removed from scope as much as possible.**

 Please create and share the design document using a collaborative document editor, so that we can add any comments or feedback that we have.
 Examples of editors <https://hackmd.io> and <https://docs.google.com>, but you can choose any you're familiar with so long as we can easily log in to comment.